erichardy/plonesocial.theme/README.rst

 Installation
 ============

-Install the ``plonesocial.theme`` product using the Add-on Control Panel.
+Install the ``ploneintranet.theme`` product using the Add-on Control Panel.
 This will activate the theme and also setup Plone's default ``public.css`` to only included when Diazo is enabled or when you are viewing the Theming Control Panel.
 This theme includes its own ``public.css`` which had several